chaos314/aio-upbit/README.md

 aio-upbit
 =========

-This is an unofficial Python wrapper for the Upbit API and the next version of `python-upbit`.
+This is an unofficial Python wrapper for the Upbit API and the asynchronous version of `python-upbit`.
 I am not affiliated with Upbit.
 Please use at your own risk.

 Donation
 --------